OSW3/symfony-ux/docs/components/accordion.md

 <!-- Example -->
 <!-- {"file": "00-main.html", "language": "twig"} -->

-## Integration (SASS & JS)
+## Integration

 ### SASS Integration

-To integrate the accordion styles into your project, import the necessary SCSS dependencies.
+To integrate the **accordion** styles into your project, import the necessary SCSS dependencies.

 ```scss
 // app.scss